Ombai Strait: Ombai-Wetar Strait Hope Spot

 On World Oceans Day 2020, the Ombai-Wetar Strait was designated as a Mission Blue Hope Spot.
-The designation recognises the importance of conserving the open waters on the north side of East Timor, with their globally-significant coral reefs and marine biodiversity.
+The designation recognises the importance of conserving the open waters on the north side of Timor-Leste, with their globally-significant coral reefs and marine biodiversity.
 It also emphasises the potential of the two straits for sustainable marine ecotourism development.

 Navigation

 Commercial

 Under the United Nations Convention on the Law of the Sea, a commercial vessel or aircraft has freedom of navigation or overflight solely for the purpose of continuous and expeditious transit of a strait between one part of the high seas or exclusive economic zone and another.
 That transit passage principle applies to Ombai Strait and Wetar Strait, as they combine to link two oceans.

 The Ombai-Wetar route is longer in distance than its Strait of Malacca-Singapore Strait counterpart.
 The former route is therefore not really a preferred alternative path for west to east commercial traffic.
 However, it is sometimes used, and is considered the safest route, for the largest oil tankers transiting between the Persian Gulf and Japan, and is also used by vessels transiting between Australia and the Java Sea or East Asia.

-The two straits are always critical for East Timor, both in relation to its own international trade and as routes for internal transport.
+The two straits are always critical for Timor-Leste, both in relation to its own international trade and as routes for internal transport.
 In Ombai Strait, internal East Timorese ferry services operate regularly between Dili and both Atauro and Oecusse.
 If there were any disruption in the flow of commercial shipping on the Malacca-Singapore route, the Ombai-Wetar route would also have a crucial role to play in global trade, especially for the Asia-Pacific region.